How to find the link between your passions

 Maybe you can't see a connection between the different things you do, but there is one: you!

 I have found doing a mind map has helped me see my connections visually.

-Writing everything down and draw lines between the connections you see, are just as good.
+Writing everything down and draw lines between the connections you see is a great way to see connections too.

 It is a bit of detective work.
 So, get your Sherlock on and get to work.